sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

     export OS_AUTH_URL=https://proxy.swift.surfsara.nl:5000/v3
     export OS_IDENTITY_API_VERSION=3

 Apart from using your user name and password, it is also possible to generate a token that is valid for 24 hours.
-This may be handy if you running the script elsewhere on a batch system and you don't want to send you username and password with your batch job.
+This may be handy if you are running the script elsewhere on a batch system and you don't want to send you username and password with your batch job.
 You can use this token to access your data in SWIFT.

 You can get a token in the following way: